Clearing 2025 is now open

 We hope that you are having a good summer.
 We are looking forward to welcoming you onto the course in September and working with you.
 This is your Welcome Pack which tells you a little bit more about how to prepare and what to expect when you are here.

-You will see that we’ve included some suggestions of things you might like to read, watch and do before you arrive, and provided suggestions about equipment and materials you are likely to need, so please read through the pack carefully.
+You will see that we’ve included some suggestions of things you might like to read, watch and do before you arrive, and provided suggestions about equipment and materials you are likely to need, so please read through the information carefully.

 We look forward to seeing you in September.

 An excellent short film highlighting the reasons for, and process of, maintaining a sketchbook featuring contemporary illustrators, designers and artists.
-See also:
+See also: Tate sketchbooks

-A recommended watch, although an hour long.
-The published book is available in the Norwich University of the Arts Library, when you arrive!
+A recommended watch, although an hour long!
+The published book is available in the Norwich University of the Arts Library when you arrive.

-Read online articles about illustrators and their sketchbooks
+Online articles about illustrators and their sketchbooks

 Research museums, internet, libraries e.g., explore current news and themes such as endangered animal facts, features, characteristics, biology, science, environments, and links with current illustration and contemporary drawing including: